JGCRI/gcam-doc/fusion.md

 To accomplish our goals set out earlier for coming up with a high level API for implementing two-way feedbacks with GCAM we need to deal with:
 * Traverse the heirarchical GCAM strucuture from a high level
-* Avoid forcing users to become familiar with the internals of GCAM, instead we can rely leverage their knowledge of the XML strucuture
+* Avoid forcing users to become familiar with the internals of GCAM, instead we can leverage their knowledge of the XML strucuture
-* Avoid putting too much burden of GCAM developers to maintain the API when developing new capabilities
+* Avoid putting too much burden on GCAM developers to maintain the API when developing new capabilities

 This then presents us with our first challenge.
 While we currently have a mapping from XML name to data objects (such as XMLParse, toInputXML, or XMLDB output) it is mostly a manual process replicated in EACH of these cases where it is needed.
 It would be better if we associated that name just one time together with the declartion of the variable.
 Lets use a simple psuedocode example to illustrate: